shadcn-ui/next-template/CONVENTION.md

 ### Components

 - Use Pascal Case as react component naming convention. e.g: UserProfile.tsx
+- Use camel Case for functions and utilities. e.g: getData.ts
-- When directory name is multiple words, use dash(-) as separator. e.g: user-profile
+- When directory name is multiple words, use dash(-) as separator. e.g: user-data
 - Each component file should only contains one exported component.

 ### State management